 Before Miranda can ask any more questions, Prospero puts her to sleep.
 Alone, he summons Ariel, his supernatural servant, and applauds the terrifying show on the sea that has now brought the noblemen on shore.
 Prospero commands Ariel to assist him with his final project and promises to release him from his service by the end of the day.

 Miranda wakes up.
-Prospero calls on Caliban, half-man, half-monster, having once betrayed their trust and attacked Miranda in an attempt to rape her.
-Caliban his daily tasks .
+Prospero calls on Caliban, a human, who has been dehumanised by the new inhabitants, Prospero and Miranda whi he now serves and refere to him as half-man, half-monster, having once betrayed their trust and attacked Miranda in an attempt to rape her.
+Protesting his enslavement, especially as he was generous and welcoming to Prospero, Caliban has no chouce but undertake his daily tasks as Prospero commandas.

 Then, the first of the shipwrecked nobles appears: it is Ferdinand, King Alonso’s son, led by Ariel’s strange music and believing his father, along with everyone else, to be drowned.
 These grim thoughts are soon forgotten, however, when Ferdinand sees Miranda: the two fall in love on the spot.
 Prospero is secretly happy with the match, but, keen to test Ferdinand, accuses the prince of treachery and uses his magic to control him.
-In spite of Miranda’s pleas, Ferdinand is led away to labour in Prospero’s service
+In spite of Miranda’s pleas, Ferdinand is led away to labour in Prospero’s service but unlike Caliban’s labour , Fredinand will receive a reward for his.

 2.1 ‘Thou letst thy fortunes sleep’